Tommy Aaron: Professional career

-Aaron turned pro in 1960.
+In 1960, Aaron turned pro.
 His first professional victory came at the 1969 Canadian Open.
 Although the event is historically considered a PGA Tour event, it was not that year.
 The following year he gained his first PGA Tour victory at the Atlanta Classic.
 In 1972, he won the Trophée Lancôme in France.
 Aaron's best money year was 1972, when he finished in ninth place on the PGA Tour money list.

 Aaron won the Masters Tournament in 1973, which was his one major championship.
 He also finished in the top ten at the Masters from 1967 to 1970.
 His only other top ten major championship finishes came at the PGA Championship in 1965 and 1972.
 In 2000, he made the cut at the Masters at the age of 63, breaking a record previously held by Gary Player.

 Aaron played for the U.S. team in the Ryder Cup in 1969 and 1973, and had a record of one win, one tie and four losses.

 In the 1980s and 1990s, Aaron played on the Senior PGA Tour, winning $3,646,302.
 The 1992 Kaanapali Classic was his last professional win.

-Aaron was a student of golf instructor Manuel de la Torre.

 Aaron is also known for being the playing partner of Argentinian Roberto De Vicenzo for the final round of the 1968 Masters Tournament.
 On the seventeenth hole, Aaron incorrectly recorded a par 4 on De Vicenzo's scorecard, when his partner had actually scored a birdie 3 for the hole.
 Because De Vicenzo signed the scorecard without correcting the error, PGA rules required him to stand by the incorrect, higher score.
 Instead of a De Vicenzo–Bob Goalby playoff for the green jacket, Goalby won the tournament outright due to the technicality.

 Ironically, Aaron's 4th round playing partner at the 1973 Masters, Johnny Miller, recorded a higher score when keeping Aaron's card.
 Aaron caught the mistake.